Deploy and Battle-Test Your Contract

 Step 2 — Set Up Transaction Signing

 Import your private key into Foundry's encrypted keystore.
-This is a manual step — your private key should never be passed to any AI tool.
+This is always a manual step — your private key should never be passed to any AI tool.

 cast wallet import battlechain --interactive